UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Experiments

 \subsection{Evaluation Metrics}

-We evaluate performance using grasp success rate, defined as the fraction of successful grasps over all executed attempts.
-An attempt corresponds to a strawberry that is successfully detected and passes all filtering stages.
+We evaluate performance using grasp success rate, defined as the fraction of successful grasps over all attempted grasps.
+An attempt corresponds to a detected strawberry that passes all filtering stages and for which the robot executes a grasp.
+Strawberries that are detected but rejected by the filtering or abstention mechanisms are not counted as attempts.

 A grasp is considered successful if the robot securely lifts the strawberry without slippage or collision.
+This metric therefore measures grasp execution reliability conditioned on the system deciding to attempt a grasp.
+We do not report attempt rate separately, since the primary objective is to evaluate grasp reliability rather than maximizing the number of grasp attempts under high uncertainty.
+Grasp quality metrics based on contact geometry are used only internally for feasibility assessment and are not used as evaluation criteria.
 Additional qualitative failure case analysis is provided in Appendix~\ref{app:failure_cases}.
-Grasp quality metrics based on contact geometry are used only internally for feasibility assessment rather than as evaluation criteria.

 To isolate the effect of grasp evaluation, the grasp \emph{position} is fixed at the centroid of the completed point cloud to ensure inverse kinematics feasibility, while uncertainty is evaluated only in the predicted grasp \emph{orientation}.
 Consequently, the only difference between methods lies in how candidate grasps are evaluated and selected, allowing performance differences to be attributed directly to uncertainty-aware decision making rather than differences in perception or grasp synthesis.